Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Conclusions and discussion

-In this work, we have considered a table-top baseline distance of $L = 1~\mathrm{m}$ for $^{109}\text{Ag}$.
-In the long DM wavelength limit, extending the baseline to 10~m or 100~m linearly increases the energy shift at the cost of lowering statistics at the detectors.
-As the significance depends on photon counting as $\sim 1/\sqrt{N}$, a longer baseline still expects an improvement to the sensitivity.
+Among the isotopes considered in this work, $^{109}\mathrm{Ag}$ provides the strongest sensitivity, while $^{45}\mathrm{Sc}$ yields comparatively weaker constraints, with the synchrotron-radiation-based $^{45}\mathrm{Sc}$ setup giving the weakest reach.
+For $^{109}\mathrm{Ag}$, the projected sensitivity for the scalar DM--photon coupling $f_{\gamma}^{-1}$ reaches approximately $10^{-19}~\mathrm{GeV^{-1}}$, approaching the current limits from EP tests.
+For the scalar DM--gluon coupling $f_{g}^{-1}$ and the scalar DM--quark coupling $f_{\hat{m}}^{-1}$, the projected sensitivities of $^{109}\mathrm{Ag}$ reach approximately $10^{-22}$ and $10^{-21}~\mathrm{GeV^{-1}}$, respectively.
+Although the physically viable parameter space accessible in the present study is already covered by existing experimental constraints from equivalence principle tests, searches based on the M\"ossbauer effect provide a complementary experimental avenue for probing ultralight dark matter.
+Owing to their distinct detection principle and ultra-high energy resolution, such experiments offer an independent test of scalar dark matter interactions and broaden the range of experimental techniques available for exploring physics beyond the Standard Model.

+The $^{67}\mathrm{Zn}$ isotope can also be considered as an alternative candidate.
+Its $93.3~\mathrm{keV}$ transition has a relatively narrow experimental linewidth of $7.5 \times 10^{-11}~\mathrm{eV}$~\cite{Gratta:2020hyp}, which leads to a gravitational broadening of $\delta Z = 7.4~\mathrm{m}$.
+Accordingly, the detector spatial resolution would need to be set to $3.7~\mathrm{m}$.
+This would require a longer baseline and a larger detector, and photon number attenuation along the long propagation distance must also be taken into account.
+While this transition could in principle provide meaningful constraints, its experimental feasibility remains challenging.
+Future studies could explore the potential of $^{67}\mathrm{Zn}$ for such measurements.

 Further enhancements could be achieved by increasing the source activity and incorporating optic control, both of which would increase the number of detected photons and thereby improve the photon statistics.
 In light of future powerful synchrotron radiation sources delivering high-brightness X-ray beams, synchrotron-based M\"ossbauer spectroscopy has become increasingly important.
-In particular, the development of narrow-band, high-repetition-rate XFELs has enabled resonant excitation of $^{45}\text{Sc}$, as recently demonstrated at the European XFEL.
+In particular, the development of narrow-band, high-repetition-rate XFEL has enabled resonant excitation of $^{45}\text{Sc}$, as recently demonstrated at the European XFEL.
 If such technology were applied to dark matter searches, it could substantially increase the number of emitted photons and further enhance the experimental sensitivity.